aabor/nginx-flask-plumber/README.md

 docker-compose build
 ```

-The command above will pull docker images from dockerhub.
+The command above will pull `docker` images with all nesessary libraries preinstalled upon basic official images from my public repositories in [`dockerhub`](https://hub.docker.com/u/aabor).
 Since present project is for demonstration purpose only I decided not to produce lightweight docker images and use heavy production stuff, so the download size may seem excessive.
 Docker must download nginx image for reverse proxy, rstudio tidyverse image for rnews web service, jupyter python image for pnews web service and selenium hub image for web scraping.
+See `dockerfile` contents to check which packages are included.

 ```sh
 # run containers in detached mode